We identified 227 publicly reported settlements that resulted in policy changes and over $2,370,465,597.00 in monetary compensation to victims.

 Tacoma, Washington 2022

-In March 2022, the Pierce County Police Department reached a $4 million settlement in a wrongful death suit with the family of Manuel Ellis, a Black man killed by police in March 2020.
+In March 2022, Pierce County reached a $4 million settlement in a wrongful death suit with the family of a Black man killed by police.

-In March 2020, 33-year-old Manuel Ellis was stopped by Tacoma police officers while he was walking home from a convenience store with a box of doughnuts and a bottle of water.
-Witnesses testified that the officers attacked without provocation.
-The three officers involved held Ellis to the ground on his chest by kneeling, despite Ellis expressing that he could not breathe.
-Two Pierce County sheriffs responded to the scene and assisted in handcuffing and hogtieing Ellis.
-In September 2021, Ellis’ family filed a federal lawsuit over his death and a settlement was agreed upon the following March.
+In March 2020, thirty-three-year-old Manuel Ellis was stopped by police officers in Tacoma, Washington, while he was walking home from a convenience store with a box of doughnuts and a bottle of water.
+Witnesses reported that the officers attacked him without provocation.
+Three officers held Ellis to the ground on his chest by kneeling, despite Ellis expressing that he could not breathe.
+Two Pierce County sheriffs responded to the scene and assisted in handcuffing and hogtying Ellis.
+Ellis’ family filed a federal lawsuit over his death, and they reached a settlement with Pierce County in March 2022.

 Compensation